 But I also wanted to have some non-technology games to play.

 I found this decoder message printable that I had set out for the boys to do upon their arrival.
 It helped keep everyone calm and busy until everyone arrived.
+(Update 2-10-21: Sorry, the link to this printable is no longer available.)

 We also played Minecraft bingo.